ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 Sentry.io was used for front end logging and monitoring after deployment.
 This way, we had full control over our code, from development to deployment and even after deployment.
 For the back end, we used Java Spring Boot 2.3.1.
-Our Database was a noSQL DynamoDB, for user management we used Cognito and finally for our file storage we used an S3 bucket.
+Our Database was a NoSQL DynamoDB, for user management we used Cognito and finally for our file storage we used an S3 bucket.
 All of these services were set up in AWS.
 This means we used the AWS Java SDK to manipulate these services in an easy and structured way.

 ### Result
 <img class="image" alt="Drag & drop gif"  style="max-width: 50%; padding-left medium: 4px" src="/img/2020-03-31-Young-Professional-2020-Light/board.gif">

 After 10 sprints we created an online platform for Combobox.
-This platform would assist them in their day to day operations.
+This platform would assist them in their day-to-day operations.
 The application included various features like: drag & drop capabilities, user management, file management, sticker management, overview of current cases, authorization & authentication.
 One of the most challenging parts of the project was the implementation of the Drag & Drop feature,